-Oculus Lipsync describes a set of plugins and APIs that can be used to sync avatar lip movements to speech sounds.
+Oculus Lipsync describes a set of plugins and APIs that can be used to sync avatar lip movements to speech sounds and laughter.
 Oculus Lipsync analyzes the audio input stream from microphone input or an audio file and predicts a set of values called visemes, which are gestures or expressions of the lips and face that correspond to a particular speech sound.
 Visemes can be used to animate the lips of an avatar.
 With Oculus Lipsync, visemes can be precomputed to save CPU or generated in real time.

 The following animated image shows how you could use Oculus Lipsync to say “Welcome to the Oculus Lipsync demo.”

 In Lipsync version 1.30.0 and newer, Lipsync offers support for laughter detection, which can help add more character and emotion to your avatars.

 The following animation shows an example of laughter detection.

 A viseme describes a visual gesture or expression of the lips and face that corresponds to a particular speech sound, similar to how a phoneme describes a sound.
 The term viseme is used when discussing lip reading and is a basic visual unit of intelligibility.
 In computer animation, visemes may be used to animate avatars so that they look like they are speaking.

 Oculus Lipsync uses a repertoire of visemes to modify avatars based on a specified audio input stream.
 Each viseme targets a specified geometry morph target in an avatar to influence the amount that target will be expressed on the model.
 Thus, with Oculus Lipsync we can generate realistic lip movement in sync with what is being spoken or heard.
 This enhances the visual cues that one can use when populating an application with avatars, whether the character is controlled by the user or is a non-playable character (NPC).